MarkWarneke/markwarneke.github.io/_posts/2019-07-26-hello-world.md

 # Hi

 Hello world, this is my first blog post to introduce you to my site.
 I will be publishing content around different topics from general IT-Consulting, Cloud especially Azure consulting, as well as Web and Software Engineering topics.
-You can also expect automation topics regarding PowerShell and DevOps related posts.
+You can also expect automation topics regarding PowerShell and DevOps.

+> Opinions are my own

+I currently do work for Microsoft, however, all content published on this domain is based on my experience, opinions and findings. **Content published is NO official Microsoft statement!** (to see official guides go to [docs.microsoft.com](https://docs.microsoft.com))

 ## WOW

 This is my first post, how exciting!
-Please feel free to reach out to my if there any questsions or concernces!
+Please feel free to reach out to my if there any question's or concern's!

 # Going forward